Evaluation concepts

 LLM-as-judge

 With LLM-as-judge evaluators, it is important to carefully review the resulting scores and tune the grader prompt if needed.
-Often a process of trial-and-error is required to get LLM-as-judge evaluator prompts to produce reliable scores.
+Often it is helpful to write these as few-shot evaluators, where you provide examples of inputs, outputs, and expected grades as part of the grader prompt.

 Pairwise